Audi A6: C5 (Typ 4B, 1997)

 Also new was the multitronic continuously variable transmission, available in most front-wheel drive models.
 All models, except the 2.0-litre petrol and 1.9-litre TDI, were available with Audi's trademark four-wheel-drive system, Quattro.
-A four-wheel-drive version of the Avant, with raised ground clearance and slightly altered styling, was sold as the Audi allroad quattro, Audi's first crossover SUV.
+A four-wheel-drive version of the Avant, with raised ground clearance and slightly altered styling, was sold as the Audi allroad quattro.

 The second-generation A6 was on Car and Driver magazine's Ten Best list for 2000 and 2001.
 The updated 2005 A6 won the World Car of the Year award for 2005.
 In addition, the facelifted third-generation A6 3.0T won two Car and Driver "comparos" that pitted it against other sedans like the BMW 5 Series, Mercedes-Benz E-Class, Jaguar XF, and Infiniti M.

 A long wheelbase version of the A6 C5 was available in China for the first time, making this model the first stretched German sedan developed especially for that country.